-HOMESTEAD, Fla.
-(FOX NEWS) - Crocodiles are making a comeback in South Florida, and they are breeding in an unlikely environment.
+HOMESTEAD, Fla. - Crocodiles are making a comeback in South Florida, and they are breeding in an unlikely environment.
 American crocodiles are crawling back from the brink of extinction at South Florida’s Turkey Point Nuclear Power Plant.

 Once endangered, they are now listed as ‘threatened,’ in large part to the Florida Power and Light "Croc Team."